jamesw343/PixMob_IR/README.md

 Fields:
 * `magic`: A constant  value that  is specific to the firmware running on the PixMob's MCU.
 An unexpected value here will cause the MCU to set the EEPROM back to factory defaults.
 * `group sel`: Indirect [group id](#ir-command-fields-group-id) selection.
 The lower 3 bits selects one of eight `group sel [0-7] id` fields.
-* `post-release time`: Defines the LED post-release hold time with a 16ms step.
+* `repeat delay`: Defines the LED repeat delay phase time with a 16ms step.
 For example, a value of 0x1E would be 480ms.
+If repeat is enabled, the PixMob will display the background color (or no color) between repeats of the command color.
+* `repeat count`: Defines the number of times a color is repeated after receiving a command with repeat mode enabled.
 * `group sel [0-7] id`: The lower 5 bits select the [group id](#ir-command-fields-group-id) the PixMob unit is a part of.
 * `on start`: When set to 0x11, will enable the "on-start" effect.
 This effect will cause the PixMob to start displaying colors as soon as it receives power, without needing to receive any IR commands.
 * `profile [0-15]`: Defines 16 RGB color profiles that the MCU can access without needing to receive an IR command.
 The green, red, and blue fields hold the RGB values 0-255.
 The checksum field is 8 lower bits of the sum of green+red+blue.